-Traditional Reserve Collection
+Traditional Reserves Collection

 Material from the traditional reserve collection is available for checkout during all hours the Library is open, and loan periods range from 2 hours to 1 week.
-Material in this collection may include circulating materials owned by Saint Mary’s College Library, personal copies of books, videos, CDs, or other materials not available through the Library, and photocopies of journal articles, books chapters, test keys, and other items.
+Material in this collection may include circulating materials owned by Saint Mary’s College Library, personal copies of books, videos, CDs, or other materials not available through the Library, and photocopies of journal articles, book chapters, test keys, and other items.

-Electronic Reserve Collection (ERes)
+Electronic Reserves Collection (ERes)

 Material from the electronic reserve collection is available online 24/7 and is password protected.
 The collection is available through the Library’s homepage and can be linked to Moodle by the ERes Manager.
 Material in this collection may include journal articles, book chapters, test keys, audio tracks, and other items that may be scanned for electronic access.

 - It generally takes staff 2 business days to process reserve requests (traditional or electronic).
 Please place reserve requests in a timely manner to allow time for processing.
 Please do not place requests needed for the weekend after noon on Friday.
 Requests may be submitted online or in person at the Library using the available forms.
 Please see the Course Reserves page for links to these forms.